Skip to main content Skip to footer

 workbook.Worksheets["Big Number"].Range["B2"].NumberFormat = "0";

-The following image depicts a big number displayed in Excel with (and without) the number format applied:
+The following image depicts a long number displayed in Excel with and without the number format applied:

 Show big numbers in a format other than scientific format using C#

-Numbers representing entities such as Postal/Zip code, system-generated identifier, etc., starting or ending in zero, such as 00123, 1234.5600, etc., are automatically converted to numbers (by removing the leading and trailing zeros) in Excel.
-To retain the zeros, number-format them using the placeholder “0” as depicted in the code snippet below:
+Numbers representing entities, such as Postal/Zip code and system-generated identifiers (which can start or end in zero, such as 00123, 1234.5600, etc.), are automatically converted to numbers in Excel by removing the leading and trailing zeros.
+To retain the zeros, set the Range’s NumberFormat property by using the placeholder “0”, as depicted in the code snippet below:

 workbook.Worksheets.Add().Name = "Zeros";